romaricdrigon/romaricdrigon.github.io/_posts/2019-06-07-hello-world.md

 <!-- more-->

-Being a personal blog, you may also find my thoughts and opinions about web development or software engineering, in general.
+Being a personal blog, you may also find opinion posts about web development or software engineering, in general.
 On "Talks" page, I will post all my slides from past conferences, and upcoming events I will attend.

-Usually I find technical blogs a little big plain _design-wise_.
+I wanted a minimalistic but not austere design.
-I don't quite like meaningless stock photos, so being a travel and hiking addicts, you will see some personal photos to illustrate here and here.
+I don't quite like meaningless stock photos, so being a hiking addict, I will use some personal photos to illustrate here and here.
 So you can enjoy the view too :)

 Later on, I may add Disqus comments.
 Meanwhile, the discussion continues on [Twitter](https://twitter.com/romaricdrigon)